david-bai00/PrivyDrop/docs/DEPLOYMENT.md

 ### 4.4.
 Use Certbot to Install a Unified SSL Certificate

 With the base Nginx configuration in place, we can now use Certbot to obtain and install a real SSL certificate.
-We will request a single, unified certificate for all our services (main domain, www, and TURN) and let Certbot automatically update our Nginx configuration.
+We will request a single, unified certificate for all our services (main domain, www, and TURN) and let Certbot automatically update your Nginx configuration.

 1.  **Install Certbot's Nginx Plugin:**